What causes body odour?

 Despite what you might think, it’s not our sweat that smells.

-Natural bacteria on our skin feed on our sweat and release the smell we call body odour, also known as bromhidrosis.
+Natural bacteria on our skin feed on our sweat and release the smell we call body odour.
 The warm, damp conditions of underarms make them an ideal environment for bacteria to thrive and for the sweat from our apocrine glands – which are more prone to releasing odour – to get trapped.
 This can also result in sweat patches on our clothes.